NVIDIA/PyProf/docs/quickstart.rst

 Quickstart
 ==========

-PyProf is available in following ways:
+PyProf is available in the following ways:

 * As :ref:`installable python code located in GitHub <section-installing-from-github>`.